 But in the business of life, making dinner every night of the week be quite difficult–and I know YOU understand that!

-I try to cook large portions of freezer friendly meals and stash a few prepared meals into my freezer to pull out on those days when I have no time to cook or resort to my meals that I cook when I am just too tired to cook.
+I try to cook large portions of freezer-friendly meals and stash a few prepared meals into my freezer to pull out on those days when I have no time to cook or resort to the meals that I cook when I am just too tired to cook.

-Let’s face it, when life gets busy, coming home to a meal that just needs thrown into the oven is a a little bit of heaven, and a whole lot tastier than anything you can get going through the drive-thru!
+Let’s face it, when life gets busy, coming home to a meal that just needs to be thrown into the oven is a little bit of heaven, and a whole lot tastier than anything you can get going through the drive-thru!